roman-milk/roman-milk.github.io/babysitting-trouble.md

   She began to speed up, fucking herself on him, faster and faster.
 Soon she began to shudder to a halt.
 With stomach muscles in spasm, she felt her limbs involuntarily flex, and an electric spark light her mind.

   It wasn't the best orgasm she ever had, but it was the most sorely needed one.
 Having been humiliated at length over the past two days, she had been on a hair trigger.
 That stranger had pulled, and nearly had her firing.
-Report_Story #4